Page 4 - Shopify

 Note: if you've selected a paid plan you'll see charges in the next invoice.
 Magefan issues charges in a recurring app charge.
 To see your current invoice you simply have to click on the Login as Customer App on the list of the apps.

-If you click on the App you'll be redirected to the customer grid where you can log in to customer accounts from.
+If you click on the App you'll be redirected to the customer grid where you can from.